JackKeaton/markdown-warm-up/README.md

 4. Exchange stock photo's of actual informative photo's.

 For example, rather than this:

 ![stock photo](./massage.png)

-Have an actual photo of the spa, or the owners, fitting the page.
+Have an actual photo of the spa, or the owners, adjusted to the page layout.